frederic-perez/AmE-dictionary/data/dictionary.md

 __krinkled__
 __kroop__
 __kts__ _n pl_ Plural of knot, 1 nautical mile per hour.
+__kulak__ _n_ A comparatively wealthy Soviet peasant who, during the Communist drive to collectivize agriculture in 1929–33, was viewed as an oppressor and class enemy.
 __Kumbaya__ _n_
 __kybosh__ _v_
 __L-plate__ _He saw the L-plate on the back of the car._